nwtime/ntpwww/content/en/documentation/4.2.8-series/ntp.conf.md

 ##### Manycast Options

 <code>**tos [ceiling _ceiling_ | cohort { 0 | 1 } | floor _floor_ | minclock _minclock_ | minsane _minsane_]**</code>
-:This command affects the clock selection and clustering algorithms.
+: This command affects the clock selection and clustering algorithms.
 It can be used to select the quality and quantity of peers used to synchronize the system clock and is most useful in manycast mode.
 The variables operate as follows:

 &emsp;<code>**ceiling _ceiling_**</code>

-: &emsp;Peers with strata above `ceiling` will be discarded if there are at least `minclock` peers remaining.
+: Peers with strata above `ceiling` will be discarded if there are at least `minclock` peers remaining.
 This value defaults to 15, but can be changed to any number from 1 to 15.

 &emsp;<code>**cohort {0 | 1}**</code>
-: &emsp;This is a binary flag which enables (0) or disables (1) manycast server replies to manycast clients with the same stratum level.
+: This is a binary flag which enables (0) or disables (1) manycast server replies to manycast clients with the same stratum level.
 This is useful to reduce implosions where large numbers of clients with the same stratum level are present.
 The default is to enable these replies.

 &emsp;<code>**floor _floor_**</code>
-: &emsp;Peers with strata below `floor` will be discarded if there are at least `minclock` peers remaining.
+: Peers with strata below `floor` will be discarded if there are at least `minclock` peers remaining.
 This value defaults to 1, but can be changed to any number from 1 to 15.

 &emsp;<code>**minclock _minclock_**</code>
-: &emsp;The clustering algorithm repeatedly casts out outlier associations until no more than `minclock` associations remain.
+: The clustering algorithm repeatedly casts out outlier associations until no more than `minclock` associations remain.
 This value defaults to 3, but can be changed to any number from 1 to the number of configured sources.

 &emsp;<code>**minsane _minsane_**</code>
-: &emsp;This is the minimum number of candidates available to the clock selection algorithm in order to produce one or more truechimers for the clustering algorithm.
+: This is the minimum number of candidates available to the clock selection algorithm in order to produce one or more truechimers for the clustering algorithm.
 If fewer than this number are available, the clock is undisciplined and allowed to run free.
 The default is 1 for legacy purposes.
 However, according to principles of Byzantine agreement, `minsane` should be at least 4 in order to detect and discard a single falseticker.

 <code>**ttl _hop_ _..._**</code>

-This command specifies a list of TTL values in increasing order, up to 8 values can be specified.
+: This command specifies a list of TTL values in increasing order, up to 8 values can be specified.
 In manycast mode these values are used in turn in an expanding-ring search.
 The default is eight multiples of 32 starting at 31.

 * * *